alexmwalker/design4-draft/1-layout.md

 Even from a non-designer’s standpoint, defining a design that satisfies all the requirements I outlined above is a simple task.
 It’s similar to making a phrase on your refrigerator with magnetic poetry words.
 Although there are millions of ways to arrange the words, only a few arrangements make any sense.
 The magnetic words are like the components, or blocks, of the web page.
-Although the number of these necessary blocks depends on the size and subject of the site, most websites have the components seen in Figure 1.5.
+Although the number of these necessary blocks depends on the size and subject of the site, most websites have the components seen in *Figure 1.5*.